Generic Name: porfimer (POR fi mer)

 Porfimer will make your skin and eyes more sensitive to sunlight.
 For at least 30 days after you are treated with porfimer, you must protect your eyes and skin from natural sunlight and bright indoor lights (such as lights in a doctor's office, operating room lamps, tanning beds, bright halogen lights, or unshaded light bulbs).

-To avoid exposure to sunlight, keep all parts of your skin covered with clothing and wear dark sunglasses when you are outdoors.
+Keep all parts of your skin covered with clothing and wear dark sunglasses when you are outdoors.
 Sunscreen will not protect you from severe sunburn during the 30-day period after your treatment with porfimer.

 Expose a small area of skin to direct sunlight or bright indoor light for about 10 minutes.